whj0401/whj0401.github.io/_pages/about.md

 Work Experience
 ------
-<ul>I used to be a senior software engineer at Huaiwei during 2017-2018.</ul>
+I used to be a senior software engineer at Huawei during 2017-2018.\
-<ul>During my Ph.D. program, I took my internship in 2021 in Tencent Keen Lab, and was supported by of CCF-Tencent Rhino-Bird Fund.</ul>
+During my Ph.D. program, I took my internship in 2021 in Tencent Keen Lab, and was supported by **CCF-Tencent Rhino-Bird Fund**.\
-<ul>I am the leading developer for the Address Sanitizer of Huawei's OpenArkCompiler.
-More details are available at [here](https://gitee.com/openarkcompiler/OpenArkCompiler/tree/master/src/mapleall/maple_san).</ul>
+I am the leading developer for the Address Sanitizer of Huawei's [OpenArkCompiler](https://gitee.com/openarkcompiler/).
+More details are available at [here](https://gitee.com/openarkcompiler/OpenArkCompiler/tree/master/src/mapleall/maple_san).

 Publications
 ------